skochdev/bohdan-skochii/README.md

 Decided to refresh some fundamentals, proven to be very useful from time to time

 This is just sort of a draft for my personal portfolio website.
-It isn't ready yet, but somewhat presentable
+It isn't ready yet, but somewhat presentable.

+Utilizes FlexBox, some basic Grid, it is adaptive, but not yet polished *This is a work in progress